danboo/godot-RigidBodyParticles2D/README.md

  * `explosiveness` - Controls the delay between each particle within a single "shot" of particles.
 The valid range is `[0,1]`.
 An `explosiveness` of `0` means that particles are emitted with even spacing over the `lifetime` of the "shot".
 An `explosiveness` of `1` means that all particles are emitted at once at the start of the `lifetime` of a "shot".

- * `tracker_name` - This `String` property indicates the name of the `Timer` node that is attached to each instanced particle.
-The `wait_time` property of the `Timer` is set to the lifetime of the particle, and is useful for setting up a `Tween` that varies over the life of the particle.
+ * `tracker_name` - This `String` property indicates the name of the tracker node that is attached to each instanced particle.
+The `lifetime` property of the tracker is set to the lifetime of the particle, and is useful for setting up `Tween`s that vary over the life of a particle.
 For example, in a script attached to your particle scene you can access the particle's lifetime as:

 ````
     onready var tracker  = get_node( get_parent().tracker_name )
-    onready var lifetime = tracker.wait_time

     function _ready():
     	## fade light over duration of particle's existence
-    	$Tween.interpolate_property($Light2D, "energy", 0.7, 0.4, lifetime,
+    	$Tween.interpolate_property($Light2D, "energy", 0.7, 0.4, tracker.lifetime,
     		Tween.TRANS_LINEAR, Tween.EASE_OUT_IN)
     	$Tween.start()
 ````